JackJack3231/V0-Auxiliary-Fan/README.md

 BHCS can be substituted for SHCS.

-Additionally you will need some Hardware to secure the fan.
+Additionally, you will need some Hardware to secure the fan.
 See the specific README of each version for a list of additionally required parts.

 ## Assembly instructions

-Refer to the [General Assembly Instrucions](/docs/general_assembly.md) documentation and the additional information in the README of each specific duct.
+Refer to the [General Assembly Instructions](/docs/general_assembly.md) documentation and the additional information in the README of each specific duct.

 ## Firmware Configuration